Skip to Main Content

 Additionally, clothing donations become an even more crucial need to help protect those experiencing homeless from the winter elements.
 Since 2011, the Rosslyn BID has partnered with PathForward to help fund this need by hosting our annual clothing drive between Thanksgiving and Christmas.

-In 2022, from Nov.
-28 to Dec.
-16, dozens of donation boxes were set up in buildings across the Rosslyn neighborhood, where you could drop off adult-sized, gently used winter coats, sweaters, sweatshirts, hats, and gloves in plastic bags.
-We are proud to share that 243 bags of clothes were collected at the conclusion of the drive!
+Each December, dozens of donation boxes are set up in buildings across the Rosslyn neighborhood, where residents, employees, and visitors can drop off adult-sized, gently used winter coats, sweaters, sweatshirts, hats, and gloves in plastic bags.
+The Rosslyn BID is proud to collect hundreds of bags each season to provide clothing to our neighbors in need.

 “Every time we head into winter, I’ll be outside in the cold and think about what it’s like to not be able to go inside and have some place warm to be.
 Of course, our hypothermia program is open, but not everyone will come in.
 So during the winter months, extra clothing is so vitally important to people experiencing homelessness,” Liz says.
 “Our center has a clothing room where everything is arranged by size, is organized, and allows people to go through to pick out things they need.”